Embird Embroidery Software

 Custom Sample - Continuous formation of samples projected along the line

-1. Stretch - the whole sample is deformed (stretched) to fit into the cell.
+1. Stretch: The entire sample is proportionally deformed to fit the cell dimensions.

 Stretch, Add Jump and Add Stitch methods to fit sample into cell

-Stretch, Add Jump, and Add Stitch methods to fit a sample into a cell.
+Comparison of the Stretch, Add Jump, and Add Stitch methods.

 Back to Embird Tutorial Contents